in28minutes/java-cheat-sheet/README.md

 }
 ```

-#### Enum Constant Class.
-In the example above, take a look at how the Winter Type is declared: It provides an overriding implementation for the getExpectedMaxTemperature method already declared in the Enum.
+Enum Constant Class - In the example above, take a look at how the Winter Type is declared: It provides an overriding implementation for the getExpectedMaxTemperature method already declared in the Enum.
 This feature in an Enum is called a Constant Class.
 ```
 WINTER(1) {
     public int getExpectedMaxTemperature() {